Web Security

 Risk-based testing (RBT)

-In this kind of test we prioritize and emphasize what risks are the most important to us.
-With this knowledge, we can choose and prepare proper tests during test execution.
-Shortly – we can call “risk” to an undesirable outcome which we want to ensure that it won’t happen.
-There is not always enough time to efficiently check all security areas, so risk-based testing concerning the functionality of the systems that have the highest impact and probability of failure can be the best choice.
+We can call “risk” to an undesirable outcome we aim to prevent.
+There is not always enough time to efficiently check all security areas, so risk-based testing concerning the functionality of the systems with the highest impact and probability of failure can be the best choice.

 We can summarize the whole idea of Risk-based testing in a few points:

-• it measures how well we are doing in reducing the probability of failure.
+It measures how well we are doing in reducing the probability of failure.
 If we know we can’t deal with something, we can search for tools and people to help.

 Most common type of attacks

-Cross-Site Request Forgery (CSRF) is a very simple attack.
-It basically uses two facts.
-One, communication between server and client is based on requests.
-Two, cookies are sent automatically to the server.
 CSRF attack allows an attacker to execute authenticated actions without user knowledge and approval.
-It depends mainly on forcing the browser to execute malicious requests and using a user logged in status.
-Learn more about CSRF:
+It depends mainly on forcing the browser to execute malicious requests and using a user logged-in status.

-Another type of attack is Cross-site scripting (XSS), in which malicious scripts are injected into theoretically trusted websites.
-It could be JavaScript, it could be, for instance, VBScript.
 The main thing is it may be run in the browser.
-In result, an attacker can execute any script he wants.
-It can be injected very easily using comments system for example.
+As a result, an attacker can execute any script he wants.
+It can be injected very easily using a comments system for example.
 You post a comment with a JavaScript code and if the server doesn’t do anything about it, it will execute your malicious code as well.
-Read about XSS at OWASP.

 DELETE FROM Users WHERE id = '$_GET['id']'